 - Jeff Sandefer, Acton School of Business (moderator)

 12:00-1:15 p.m.
 Lunch Program: Creating the Next Generation of Startup Leaders and Innovators

 Children’s Business Fairs provide young entrepreneurs the opportunity to create, market, and sell a product.
 The Children’s Business Fair is supported by the Acton Academy Schools and Acton MBA program, two organizations which believe in the power of work and entrepreneurship to improve self-esteem and strong communities.
 Its Children’s Business Fair model has been replicated in cities across the country including Detroit.
-During this presentation, hear from the co-founder of the CBF, organizers of the Detroit venture, and several of its young area entrepreneurs.
+During this presentation, attendees heard from the co-founder of the CBF, organizers of the Detroit venture, and several of its young area entrepreneurs.

 - Joseph Lehman, Mackinac Center for Public Policy

 - Charlie Sandefer, Co-founder, Children’s Business Fair

 - Young vendors from the Detroit Children’s Business Fair